lmielke/altered_bytes/altered/resources/templates/i_context_user_info.md

 ## User and System Activities
-The following shows the recent activities as well as PS cmds performed on the underlying system.
+The following shows recent activities performed by the user.
 Reading this can improve context understanding.
 {%- if context.user_info.user_act %}
 {%- for activity in context.user_info.user_act %}
 ### Activity {{ loop.index }}